mithril-security/blindai/docs/index.md

 ________________________________________________________

 <font size="5"><span style="font-weight: 200">
-An AI model deployment solution which ensures users' data remains private every step of the way.</font></span>
+An AI data privacy solution, allowing users to query popular AI models or serve their own models whilst ensuring that users' data remains private every step of the way.
+</font></span>

 ## What is BlindAI?
 ________________________________________________________